Standard contractual clauses

 including profiling

-2. In addition to the Processor’s obligation to assist the Controller pursuant to Clause 6.3, the Processor shall
+2. In addition to the data processor’s obligation to assist the data controller in accordance with Clause 6.3,

-the processor, taking into account the nature of the processing and the information contained in the
+shall, taking into account the nature of the processing and the information

-has become aware of it, to report a personal data breach to the competent
+a. the obligation of the controller to report the personal data breach to the competent

-the security of personal data poses a risk to the rights or freedoms of natural persons
+aware of it, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons

-b. the controller’s obligation to inform the data subject without undue delay of a breach of
+b. the controller’s obligation to notify the data subject without undue delay of a personal data

-personal data security when the breach is likely to result in a high risk to natural persons
+breach when the breach is likely to result in a high risk to the rights and freedoms of natural

-c. the controller’s obligation to carry out a pre-processing analysis of the intended processing
+c. the obligation for the controller to carry out a pre-processing analysis of the personal data protection impact of the intended

-d. the controller’s obligation to consult the competent supervisory authority, the Data Protection Authority, before
+d. the controller’s obligation to consult the competent supervisory authority, the Danish Data Protection Agency, prior to

-processing where a data protection impact assessment shows that the processing will lead to
+processing if a data protection impact assessment shows that the processing would result in

 high risk in the absence of measures taken by the controller to mitigate the risk.

-3. The Parties shall specify in Annex C the necessary technical and organizational measures by which
+3. The parties shall specify in Annex C the necessary technical and organizational measures with

-the data processor must assist the data controller and to what extent and scope.
+which the data processor shall assist the data controller and to what extent and scope.
 This applies to the

 obligations arising from Clause 9.1. and 9.2.